Frequently Asked Questions by Students and Parents

 What types of issues or cases does the Community Standards Office have responsibility for resolving?

-The Community Standards Office is responsible for reviewing and resolving all reports of alleged offenses regarding academic misconduct and various other behaviors, including but not limited to, Physical or Mental Abuse or Harm to Others, Possession or Use of Dangerous Weapon, and Unlawful Possession of Alcohol and/or Other Drugs.
+The Community Standards and Counseling Office is responsible for reviewing and resolving all reports of alleged offenses regarding academic misconduct and various other behaviors, including but not limited to, Physical or Mental Abuse or Harm to Others, Possession or Use of Dangerous Weapon, and Unlawful Possession of Alcohol and/or Other Drugs.
 This list is not inclusive of all offenses.
 Please refer to the Student Code of Conduct Policy for a complete list of offenses.
 When a report is received, a conduct officer determines how the case will be processed based upon the information presented.

 How will I know if my student is facing College conduct action?